 Bose pioneered noise-cancelling technology decades ago, and it’s still one of the top dogs when it comes to ANC headphones.
 Its latest Bose 700 has some of the most powerful noise cancelling you can get today — not to mention good, balanced sound quality and a super comfortable fit.
 Most useful, however, is the ability to adjust how much noise cancelling you want using Bose’s app, which helps alleviate the discomfort some people might experience.
 Add in Alexa and Google Assistant, touch controls, and awesome battery life, and you’ve got some of the best noise-cancelling headphones you can buy.

-Former reigning champs, the Bose QuietComfort 35 II is a great option if you want that Bose name and quality but also want to spend a little less than Bose’s flagship model.
+Former reigning champs, the Bose QuietComfort 35 II are a great option if you want that Bose name and quality but also want to spend a little less than Bose’s flagship model.
 It lacks a bit of the clarity of the Bose 700 and doesn’t allow for adjustable noise cancelling.
 But it still does a great job blocking sound and carries a decently balanced sound signature that isn’t overly bassy.

 Apple’s AirPods Pro are widely regarded as some of the best noise-cancelling earbuds you can buy — especially if you don’t want the old-school neckband form factor.
 They work especially well with iPhones thanks to Apple’s H1 chip, which improves wireless connectivity between your earbuds and your phone.